ajumaah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This leason we learn about C - Functions, nested loops
+This lesson we lern about C -Functions, nested loops